clvv/fasd/README.md

 command substitution in `$PS1` in order for fasd to automatically track your commands and files.
 This feature is not specified by the POSIX standard, but it's nonetheless present in many POSIX compliant shells.
-In shells without prompt command or prompt command substitution (tcsh for instance), you can add entries manually with `fasd -A`.
+In shells without prompt command or prompt command substitution (csh for instance), you can add entries manually with `fasd -A`.
 You are very welcomed to contribute shell initialization code for not yet supported shells.